 All experiences in Girl Scouting incorporate the Discover, Connect, and Take Action keys to leadership.
 Girls Discover themselves and their values and use their knowledge and skills to explore the world.
 They connect with other girls and adults.
 And they Take Action to make the world a better place.

-Garden Hills Elementary has a Juniors Troop for girls in Grades 4 & 5.
+Garden Hills Elementary has a Daisy Troop for girls in Kindergarten & First Grade, and a Brownies Troop for girls in 2nd & 3rd Grades.

 Since its inception in 1920, the AAA School Safety Patrol™ program, has provided a safer environment and wide spectrum of educational opportunities for millions of school children.
 Each year, more than 630,000 children participate at over 32,500 schools throughout the country.
 The safety patrol program at Garden Hills involves kids in various duties to help ensure safety in and around the school, as well as on school buses.
 This well-supervised program also develops participants’ sense of responsibility.
 The safety patrol creed accepted by the participants states that they will report for duty on time, perform their duties faithfully, report dangerous student practices, and finally obey the teachers, administration and officers of the patrol.